 Ninety percent of organizations feel vulnerable to insider threats.
 That alarming statistic was recently published in the annual Insider Threat Report released by Crowd Research Partners.
 The survey respondents are almost equally worried about malicious insiders (47%) as they are accidental insiders (51%).
 Recognizing and responding to the risk posed by insider threats is essential.
 What is one of the main enabling risk factors?
 Too many users with excessive access privileges.
 When those access privileges are in the hands of a malicious insider the risks are significant.
 A disgruntled employee, or a non-deprovisioned ex-employee that feels wronged by their employer, possess two key components needed to cause damage: access and motivation.

 Consider this example: Andrew Skelton, a senior IT auditor employed by Morrisons Supermarket PLC, deliberately leaked the payroll information of approximately 100,000 current and former Morrisons employees to a file sharing website and to three English newspapers.
 What was his motivation?
 Mr. Skelton held a grudge against Morrisons due to an earlier internal disciplinary matter.
 As a result of the data breach, over 5,000 current and former Morrisons employees filed a class action suit against Morrisons for damages incurred.
 In December 2017, England’s High Court of Justice Queens Bench Division ruled that Morrisons is vicariously liable for the actions of the disgruntled employee, Mr. Skelton.
-Clearly, privileged access in the hands of a disgruntled employee can produce extensive and far-reaching damage.
+Clearly, privileged access in the hands of a disgruntled employee was an insider threat that produced extensive and far-reaching damage.

 A survey conducted by OneLogin produced another alarming statistic; fifty percent of ex-employees retain access to corporate applications after their employment has ended.
 When you consider that most disgruntled employees will end up leaving, either voluntarily or not, failure to deprovision means access and motivation are in place to initiate a devastating attack.
 Even if the employment is ended on friendly terms, the ex-employee could be recruited by malicious actors offering financial incentives for their access.
 The risk is very real.
 Twenty percent of the companies represented in the OneLogin survey experienced a data breach due to failure to deprovision an employee.